deskOptics01/hive-tech-ware/README.md

-# hive-tech-ware in React & Redux + Django
+# Hive-tech-ware in React & Redux + Django

 ```
-# hive-tech-ware, with a frontend built in React & Redux and a backend built in Django API.
+# Hive-tech-ware, with a frontend built in React & Redux and a backend built in Django API.
 ```

 ## Live Demo